-Patriarchy is a term often used by feminists to describe this process.
-It simply means male dominance.
-Feminists believe society is patriarchal.
+Patriarchy is a term used by some feminists to describe male

+dominance in society.
+Radical feminists believe society is patriarchal.
 They argue that male dominance is present in people's working and family lives, and is reflected in social norms and values, roles and institutions.
+Other types of feminism include liberal feminism who believe gender inequality is a result of society's norms and values regarding gender, and that change is possible through the challenging of stereotypes and implementing laws that promote equality.